ctimmons/cs_wpf_property_generator/README.md

     Given one or more configuration files (described below), this utility outputs one `.cs` file per configuration file.
 Each generated `.cs` file contains a serializable partial class, with property setters that contain code for the specified interfaces.  `IEnumerable`-derived properties are handled, as well as `IEnumerable`-derived properties that contain instances of `IChangeTracking`-derived objects.

+1. Building

+    This application is a vanilla C# project.
+There are no dependencies required to build it.

-1. Configuration File
+2. Configuration File

     Instead of XML or JSON, the configuration file is a rudimentary, bare-bones text file.
 The configuration file's extension doesn't matter.

-    The file has five sections: namespace, classname, interfaces, properties, and outputfilename.
+    The configuration file has five sections: namespace, classname, interfaces, properties, and outputfilename.
 The sections are separated by one or more blank lines, and all section names are case-insensitive.
 For example:

     ```
     # The order of the sections doesn't matter.